pshihn/shihn.ca/posts/2019/basic-rasterization.md

 </style>
 <script async src="/stuff/posts/rasterization/rasterization.js"></script>

+An image is represented on a digital screen using pixels.
+A pixel is the smallest addressable unit of a digital screen, which means, when controlling a screen, we cannot control anything visually smaller than a pixel.
+Most screens are composed of a 2-dimensional array of pixels.

-Rasterization is the task of turning an image, described in vector graphics, into a bitmap on the screen.
+Rasterization is the task of turning an image, described in vector graphics, into a pixel-map (bitmap) on the screen – which pixels are used to render the image.

 <figure>
   <img loading="lazy" width="159" height="204" src="/stuff/posts/rasterization/triangle.png" alt="Triangle rasterized">